Skip to main content

 Written by Gregory Claeyssens

-Using our story and social post reports, you can understand just how successful your content is and the engagement of your audience.
-This is the case for Stories and Social posts.
+Using our article and social post reports, you can understand just how successful your content is and the engagement of your audience.
+This is the case for:

 Start analyzing your data

-These are the metrics we track for published stories:
+These are the metrics we track for published articles:

-Total Views: This stat shows you how often your story has been seen on a social media platform, newsletter, or any other platform where only the basic details are displayed.
+• Total Views: This stat shows you how often your article has been seen on a social media platform, newsletter, or any other platform where only the basic details are displayed.

-Total Reads: The number of times your story has been read on your blog or any other platform where the entire story is present.
+• Total Reads: The number of times your article has been read on your blog or any other platform where the entire article is present.

-Average Read Time: How long it takes on average for someone to read your story.
+• Average Read Time: How long it takes on average for someone to read your article.
 This is calculated from the total time the page is open.

 It is therefore possible to have more views and reads.
 In addition, one read does not necessarily mean you would also gain a view.

-We use the term Impressions to show the total views and reads for a story.
+We use the term Impressions to show the total views and reads for an article.

 2. Social posts